VLSI-Shubh/GCD-Calculator/README.md

 ## ✅ Conclusion

-This project demonstrates two distinct ways to compute GCD in Verilog, one focused on **hardware synthesis** and the other on **algorithmic clarity**:
+This project demonstrates two distinct ways to compute GCD in Verilog — one focused on **hardware synthesis** and the other on **algorithmic clarity**:

 - The FSM-based subtraction model is **modular, synthesizable**, and suited for real hardware.
-- The while+modulus approach offers **quick simulation modeling** but is **not synthesizable** and impractical in hardware.
+- The while + modulus approach offers **quick simulation modeling** but is **not synthesizable** and impractical in hardware.

 Through this, I gained a deeper understanding of:

 - FSM and datapath partitioning
 - Hardware implementation vs behavioral modeling
 - Trade-offs in algorithm selection based on speed and synthesizability

 ---

 ## 📝 License

-Open for educational and personal use under the [MIT License](https://github.com/VLSI-Shubh/GCD-Calculator/blob/0aed2b6cbe53a69f572582162a2f4a3701c9c94d/License.txt).
+Open for educational and personal use under the [MIT License](https://github.com/VLSI-Shubh/GCD-Calculator/blob/0aed2b6cbe53a69f572582162a2f4a3701c9c94d/License.txt)